mudox/home/content/post/site-build-notes.md

 toc         = 'true'
 pinned      = 'true'
 description = '''
 I am not a professional web developer.
-I will keep building this site in my casual time as well as learning some basic web skills as much as I could.
+I've been building this site in my casual time as well as learning some basic web skills.
 Here records my designing decisions and gains during building the site.
 '''
 +++